How to Clean Your iPOP Sunglasses

 Why iPOP’s Got You

-iPOP makes it easy—every pair comes with a microfibre pouch for cleaning and stashing.
-Whether you’ve got polarised lenses for adventures or UV400 for daily wear, a little care keeps them ace.
-Clean them right, and they stick around looking good.
+iPOP makes it simple, every pair includes a microfibre pouch for cleaning and storage.
+Whether you have polarised lenses for adventures or UV400 for daily use, a little care keeps them in top shape.
+Clean them right, and they’ll last while looking great.

-Rinse them off, soap them up, dry them gentle—simple stuff that works.
-Your sunnies stay clear and tough, and your eyes thank you for it.
+Rinse them, soap them, dry them gently, simple steps that work.
+Your sunglasses stay clear and durable, and your eyes will thank you.